Dominica Premier League

 The Dominica Premier League is the top division for association football in Dominica, it was created in 1970.
 Ten clubs participate in the league.
 Starting in 2005, the winner and runners-up can qualify for the CONCACAF Champions Cup from the first round of the CFU Club Championship.
 The clubs play an 18-match league (home and away against the other 9 teams).
 Top club is declared the Dominica Champion and the 10th placed is relegated to Dominica First Division.

-Some matches are played at 12,000 capacity Windsor Park while most are now played at the DFA Technical Center Stadium.
+Some matches are played at the 12,000-capacity Windsor Park while most are now played at the 2,000-capacity DFA Technical Center Stadium.
+League games often take place in front of dozens of spectators.